Glamping in Wales

 How are the glamping sites usually rated in Wales?

-Are the glamping sites in Wales pet-friendly?
+Are the glamping sites in Wales suitable for holidays with children?